scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/use_cases.rst

     :encoding: utf-8

-The following python script accepts gains value (kp, ki) from the command line and initiates a characterization process.
+The following Python script accepts gain values (kp, ki) from the command line and initiates a characterization process.
 This process involves incrementally adjusting the control reference from 0 to 0.1, then 0 to 0.2, 0 to 0.3, and so on.
-At each step, the built-in data logger records the controller’s response to the input step.
+At each step, the built-in data logger records the controller's response to the input step.
 The script then saves this data to a CSV file using the Scrutiny SDK.

 Python script